Forged in Chains - The Story of House Goliath

 The Castes of Flesh and Steel

-Vatborn are where it all begins.
-Grown in vats in laboratories, these brutes step directly into forges or gangs.
-Their bodies are tailored for specific tasks – some resistant to toxins, some adapted to extreme heat, others bred purely for power.
-As the backbone of the Goliath industry, their lives are short but brutally efficient.
-Every day is either work or war, and tomorrow rarely matters.
+Vatborn are where it all begins: grown from lab cultures in vats in laboratories, these brutes enter forges or gangs where their tailoring for specific tasks - some resistant to toxins or extreme temperatures, some just for power - becomes apparent immediately.
+Serving as the backbone of Goliath industry, their lives tend to be short but brutally efficient: every day either works or fights while tomorrow rarely matters.

 Chains That Bind and Define